JessicaGarson/Introduction-to-OpenTelemetry-with-Django/README.md

 This repository contains two example applications, one showing automatic instrumentation and the other manual instrumentation using OpenTelemetry, sending the results into Elastic.
 Both applications are simple to-do list applications made with Django.

 ### Getting started
-Before you can use ethier, you will need to do the following:
+Before you can use either, you will need to do the following:

 - Create a virtual environment.